Extended-Thunder/send-later/index.md

 7. Paste the messages into an email message to us, or if they look really large, maybe save them into Google Drive or something and share a link with us.
+8. Change the "Console log level" in the Send Later Preferences back to "Info" to minimize unnecessary Send Later logging when you're not actively troubleshooting, since it impacts performance and takes up memory.

 ## Helping to improve the add-on

 <a name="beta-channel"></a>